leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-advise-notify-user.md

 As the user select’s PO from dropdown, it appears on the top with a &#39;x&#39; mark beside it.
 Users can select multiple POs and can choose to remove it by clicking on the &#39;x&#39; mark.

 _Note that by choosing the PO, all eligible lines of the PO gets advised._

+On selecting the Advise button, PPS001MI/AdviseAll api call is made (either realtime or cron execution) for all lines of the purchase orders selected.

 <div align="right">
 <b>